-- The overarching problem is that there is a general lack of support for knowledge brokering in European health systems.
-This problem can be understood by considering four sets of interrelated issues: - lack of use of health systems information in policy-making about health systems; - lack of use of promising knowledge-brokering mechanisms (specifically promising information-packaging such as policy briefs, and promising interactive knowledge-sharing mechanisms such as policy dialogues) and lack of use of promising organizational models that support knowledge brokering; - lack of support for knowledge brokering, including incentives and requirements for using promising knowledge-brokering mechanisms and models; and - limited reach of the few existing efforts to support knowledge brokering.
+- The overarching problem is that there is a lack of attention given to 'what to do next' to advance knowledge brokering in many European countries' health systems.
+This problem can be understood by considering four sets of interrelated issues within any given country's health system: - untapped potential for health systems information to inform policy-making; - missed opportunities to take stock of the current state of knowledge brokering and to prioritize enhancements to information-packaging mechanisms, enrichments to interactive knowledge-sharing mechanisms, and adaptations to organizational models that support knowledge brokering; - lack of alignment of support for knowledge brokering, including incentives and requirements for using promising knowledge-brokering mechanisms and models; and - limited reach of existing efforts to advance knowledge brokering.